 The Common Approach: Using a Lawyer

 The most common solution is to use a lawyer.
-You benefit from the full assurance of the outcome, given that lawyers are subject to stringent professional standards and required to obtain insurance for when they fail to meet those standards.
-This means that if a lawyer messes up their work and your investors lose money, the investors can reclaim it by suing the law firm, and the claim will be paid out by the law firm’s insurer.
+You benefit from the full assurance of the outcome, given that lawyers are subject to stringent professional standards and required to obtain insurance when they fail to meet those standards.
+It means that if a lawyer messes up their work and your investors lose money, the investors can reclaim it by suing the law firm, and the law firm’s insurer will pay out the claim.
 For this reason, most investors insist on using a lawyer for funding rounds.

 Some lawyers claim to do it for less but, be careful.
-If a “lawyer” offers to handle your Seed round at a price of, for example, £2000, you should ask 3 questions: are they a qualified lawyer?
+If a “lawyer” offers to handle your Seed round at a price of, for example, £2000, you should ask three questions: are they a qualified lawyer?
 Are they regulated by the SRA (Solicitors Regulation Authority)?
 And do they have PII (professional indemnity insurance)?
-If the answer to any of these 3 questions is “no,” we would suggest walking away.
-This is because if the answer to any of these 3 questions is “no,” the risk is not properly dealt with, for you or for your investors.
+If the answer to any of these three questions is “no,” we would suggest walking away.
+It is because if the answer to any of these three questions is “no,” the risk is not correctly dealt with for you or your investors.

 Finding the Right Lawyer

-It’s very important to find a real lawyer and the right lawyer.
+It’s essential to find a real lawyer and the right lawyer.
 The legacy approach to doing this is asking friends, which does lead to limited choice.
-Given the wide variation in the cost of different lawyers for the same funding round, a limited choice can be very expensive.
-This is because many founders will only have connections to expensive lawyers, or even none at all.
+However, given the wide variation in the cost of different lawyers for the same funding round, a limited choice can be costly.
+It is because many founders will only have connections with expensive lawyers, or even none at all.

 There is one modern alternative to this approach.
-Kula matches you, and the specific circumstances of your funding round, with a set of lawyers who have been recommended by experienced entrepreneurs for similar rounds.
-This will allow you to be sure of the quality, compare options and benefit from real competition in the market.
+Kula matches you and the specific circumstances of your funding round with a set of lawyers who experienced entrepreneurs have recommended for similar rounds.
+It will allow you to be sure of the quality, compare options and benefit from real competition in the market.

 A Modern Alternative